-Dr. Geoggrey Mills is an Associate Professor in the Department of Family and Community Medicine and Assistant Residency Program Director.
-He leads resident and student Quality Improvement curricula and us engaged in patient engagement research.
+Dr. Geoffrey Mills is an Associate Professor in the Department of Family and Community Medicine and Assistant Residency Program Director at Sidney Kimmel Medical College at Thomas Jefferson University.
+He leads resident and student Quality Improvement curricula and is engaged in patient engagement research.
 He has lectured at national and regional conferences on practice improvement, guideline implementation and evidence-based approaches to improve cardiovascular outcomes.

 Amy Cunningham, PhD, MPH

-Dr. Amy Cunningham teaches Introduction to Public Health and Health Research Methods in the College of Population Health, and has also taught at Southern New Hampshire University and Temple University.
-She is currently a postdoctoral fellow in the Department of Family & Community Medicine at Thomas Jefferson University, where she conducts both quantitative and qualitative research focused on improving primary care for underserved populations and directs the summer research program for rising second-year medical students.
+Dr. Amy Cunningham teaches Introduction to Public Health and Health Research Methods in the College of Population Health at Sidney Kimmel Medical College at Thomas Jefferson University.
+She has also taught at Southern New Hampshire University and Temple University.
+She is currently a postdoctoral fellow in the Department of Family & Community Medicine, where she conducts both quantitative and qualitative research focused on improving primary care for underserved populations and directs the summer research program for rising second-year medical students.
 Dr. Cunningham holds a PhD in Population Health Sciences from Thomas Jefferson University.

 Information regarding faculty disclosure can be found by clicking here.